-- Alibaba's average operating margin of 30% was exceptional.
+- Alibaba had a healthy average operating margin of 30% over the last 4 quarters.

 - LTM Net margins were good at 26.6% for Alibaba.

-- The operating cash flow looks good at 2 times the net income.
+- The company has an operating cash flow which is 2 times the net income.
 We see this as a positive signal.

 Should you sell BABA stock?

-- The company is trading at a price to sales multiple of 12.3, which is overvalued in comparison to the Internet Commerce industry average multiple of 0.7.
+- The company is trading at a price to sales multiple of 13.4, which is higher in comparison to the Internet Commerce industry average of 0.7, making BABA stock expensive.